Laura Bell Bundy: Stage

 Bell Bundy originated the role of Tina Denmark in Ruthless!
 The Musical which opened Off-Broadway in 1992.
-For this role, she was nominated for a 1993 Drama Desk Award for Outstanding Actress in a Musical.
+For this role, she was nominated for a 1993 Drama Desk Award and Outer Critics Circle Award for Outstanding Actress in a Musical.
 In 2002, at the age of 21, she made her Broadway debut in the musical Hairspray, originating the role of Amber Von Tussle.
+Amber is a bratty, selfish resident princess of The Corny Collins Show.
 Bell Bundy was next a Glinda standby for Kristin Chenoweth in Wicked.
-She starred as Sherrie Christian in the musical Rock of Ages in Los Angeles.
+She starred as Sherrie Christian in the jukebox musical Rock of Ages in Los Angeles.

-From 2007 to July 2008, she starred on Broadway in Legally Blonde: The Musical where she originated the lead role of Elle Woods, receiving her first Tony Award nomination for Best Leading Actress in a Musical.
+From 2007 to July 2008, she starred on Broadway in Legally Blonde: The Musical where she originated the lead role of Elle Woods.
+Elle is a sorority sister, president of the Delta Nu who finds herself at Harvard University studying to become a lawyer.
+For this role she received her first Tony Award nomination for Best Leading Actress in a Musical.

-Bell Bundy's theatre credits outside of New York City include the national tour of The Sound of Music with Marie Osmond and Gypsy with Betty Buckley and Deborah Gibson at the Paper Mill Playhouse in Millburn, New Jersey (1998).
+Her theatre credits outside of New York City include the national tour of The Sound of Music with Marie Osmond and Gypsy with Betty Buckley and Deborah Gibson at the Paper Mill Playhouse in Millburn, New Jersey (1998).

 Bell Bundy reprised the role of Elle Woods in the U.S. national tour of Legally Blonde: The Musical as a temporary replacement for the injured Becky Gulsvig, alongside Lauren Zakrin.
 Bell Bundy began her brief run on January 13, 2009, and ended on February 22, 2009.
 She would go on to play Elle again during the Nashville engagement of the national tour from June 23–28, 2009.
 However, she fractured her arm during the June 27, 2009 performance, finished the show, and was rushed to the hospital immediately after.

 On September 27, 2008, she participated in a benefit concert for Anaheim, California's the Chance Theatre with fellow Wicked alum Eden Espinosa and with Spring Awakening alum Lea Michele for the Broadway Chance Style: Up Close and Personal concert.

 On June 13, 2010, she was a presenter at the 64th Tony Awards ceremony.

 She appeared as Trixie Norton in a new musical The Honeymooners, based on the television comedy The Honeymooners.
+Trixie Norton is a former burlesque dancer and wife of Ed Norton, who wants to get back into show business.
 The musical premiered at the Paper Mill Playhouse in Milburn, New Jersey on September 28, 2017, running through October 29.
 Directed by John Rando, the musical also starred Michael McGrath as Ralph Kramden, Michael Mastro as Ed Norton, and Leslie Kritzer as Alice Kramden.

-Bundy appeared in the lead role of Sweet Charity staged and directed by Kathleen Marshall in June 2018 in Los Angeles.
-She has been cast to return to Broadway in the 2023 play The Cottage, which is scheduled to run at the Hayes Theater from July through October 2023.
+Bell Bundy appeared in the lead role of Sweet Charity staged and directed by Kathleen Marshall in June 2018 in Los Angeles.
+She returned to Broadway in the 2023 play The Cottage, which ran at the Hayes Theater from July through October 2023.